-Also known as Aussie Brain Coral, Australian Maze Brain Coral, Aussie Worm Brain Coral, Brain Corals, Honeycomb Coral, Lesser Star Coral, Maze Coral.
+Also known as Aussie Brain Coral, Aussie Worm Brain Coral, Australian Maze Brain Coral, Brain Coral, Honeycomb Coral, Lesser Star Coral, Maze Coral.

-Found over gravel, rock and volcanic bottoms ofcoral and rocky reefs.
+Found on gravel, rock, and volcanic bottoms, of clear water, shallow, coral and rocky reefs.

 They feed on plankton.